asibin/dotfiles/README.md

 - TAB sometimes throws error in NeoVim when there are no completions and you press TAB multiple times, will investigate
+- Karabiner symlink gets overwritten by Karabiner.
+Needs more research.